PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 In production, often customers prefer that script execution stops when a non-terminating error occurs.
 This is particularly true in CI where the preference is to fail fast.
-PowerShell currently supports customers with this ability by setting the preference variable in the script.
+PowerShell currently supports customers with this ability by setting the `ErrorActionPreference` variable in the script.

 ```Powershell
 $ErrorActionPreference = 'Stop'